Ungigdu/MostAO/README.md

 A Chat Session is established as a process when direct messaging (DM) or group chat operations are conducted between Profile Processes.
 Each Chat Session Process manages the interactions and data exchange for a specific conversation, ensuring secure and organized communication.
 The session includes entities such as message history, participant list, and session metadata.

+## MIP-04 Chatroom(Chat Session Indexer)

+The Chatroom, also known as the Chat Session Indexer, is a process responsible for indexing and managing all active Chat Sessions.
+This process internally stores identifiers for all chat sessions along with their corresponding process IDs.
+Access to these indexes is restricted: only participants of a private chat (DM) or members of a public group chat can query the session information.
+Unauthorized users cannot access or query private chat sessions, ensuring secure and private communication.
+The Chatroom includes entities such as an index of active sessions, metadata for each session, and tools for authorized users to search and retrieve chat histories.